Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Rainbow Falls on Big Island

 My wife and I were recently able to complete one of our bucket list trips.
 This 28 day round trip cruise from San Diego took us to the Hawaiian Islands then down to French Polynesia.
 We sailed on Holland America’s MS Eurodam.
-Due to the length of this trip I have decided to break my blog post down into three parts.
+Due to the length of this trip, I have decided to break my blog post down into three parts.
 Part One covers the first 13 days of the cruise, from San Diego to Hawaii, Fanning Island, and on to French Polynesia.
 Part Two will cover 4 days, 2 days in Bora Bora and then Raiatea and Moorea.
 The third and final part will cover the last leg of the cruise from Tahiti back to San Diego.

 San Diego